GSA/digitalgov.gov/content/posts/2013-03-22-regulations-gov-usability-case-study.md

 ---
-url: /2013/03/22/regulations-gov-usability-case-study/
 date: 2013-03-22 11:29:33 -0400
 title: 'Regulations.gov &#8211; Usability Case Study'
 summary: 'More and more people use search as their primary means of finding what they are looking for.
 When users get confused by the search results, or can&rsquo;t immediately find what they are looking for, they&rsquo;re going to get frustrated.
 They may even leave the site for good.
 The DigitalGov User Experience Program helped test Regulations.gov on October 5, 2012, to'
 authors:
   - jonathan-rubin
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - DigitalGov User Experience Program
   - usability